Marina Diamandis: 2017–2022: Love + Fear and Ancient Dreams in a Modern Land

-2020–present: Ancient Dreams in a Modern Land

 On 16 January 2020, Diamandis posted two photos on Instagram with the caption "Writing songs in Paris".

 On 24 January 2020, she posted a photo on Instagram with the caption "Album 5".
 On 7 February 2020, Diamandis released "About Love" from the soundtrack for the movie To All the Boys: P.S.
 I Still Love You.
 On 14 February 2020, she announced her upcoming April tour, The Inbetweenie Tour.
-However, on 16 March 2020, she announced that this tour would be cancelled due to the COVID-19 pandemic.
+On 16 March 2020, she announced that this tour would be cancelled due to the COVID-19 pandemic.

 On 8 March 2020, she posted a snippet of a new song named "Man's World" on her Instagram story.
 The song was released on 18 November 2020.
 The single debuted at number 99 on the Official UK Singles Sales Chart and at number 96 on the Official UK Singles Download Chart after two days release.

 On 12 April 2021, Diamandis announced a new single, "Purge the Poison", alongside a website and a mailing list to accompany it.
 Later that day, her web team accidentally uploaded the music video onto YouTube, resulting in an early leak of the song and music video.
 Diamandis released the single cover and release date soon after, possibly as a result of the early leak.
 Ancient Dreams in a Modern Land was released on 11 June 2021.
 The album was well received by critics.
-The album's fifth single, "Happy Loner", was released on 3 December 2021 to coincide with the deluxe version of the album which released on 7 January 2022.
+The album's fifth single, "Happy Loner", was released on 3 December 2021 to coincide with the deluxe version of the album, which released on 7 January 2022.

 On 1 October 2021, Diamandis announced on Instagram that she started working on her sixth studio album.

 On 27 April 2022, Diamandis announced that Electra Heart would be getting an expanded version, which was called Electra Heart: Platinum Blonde Edition.
 The album was released digitally two days later, with the vinyl release following on 23 September 2022.

 On 22 May 2022, Diamandis announced while performing in London that Ancient Dreams in a Modern Land would be her last album with Atlantic Records.
 She had been signed to the record label for the past 14 years.